platformio/platformio-core/docs/librarymanager/config.rst

 * advanced build settings

-PlatformIO Library Crawler uses ``library.json`` manifest to extract source code from developer's location and keeps cleaned library in own Library Storage.
+PlatformIO Library Crawler uses ``library.json`` manifest to extract source code from developer's location and keeps a cleaned library in own Library Registry.

 A data in ``library.json`` should be represented in `JSON-style <http://en.wikipedia.org/wiki/JSON>`_ via